-The Ryder Cup 2023 is fast approaching with The Open in the rearview mirror and team selections to be confirmed in the near future on the road to Rome.
+The Ryder Cup 2023 is fast approaching with The Open in the rearview mirror and team selection set to be confirmed on Monday on the road to Rome.

 The United States are big favourites to defend the trophy they claimed with a dominant victory at Whistling Straits in 2021.